devonfw/devonfw-guide/README.md

 ---

-This repository contains a collection of guides and documents from the different devonfw's modules, such as:
+This repository contains a collection of guides and documents from different _devonfw_ modules:

+- **getting started**: Standalone introduction guide.
 - **ide**: devonfw IDE.
-- **cicdgen**: Tool to generate CI/CD configurations for devonfw projects.
 - **devon4j**: Module for Java
-- **devon4net**: Module for .net
 - **devon4ng**: Module for Angular
+- **devon4net**: Module for .NET
-- **devon4node**: Module from node.js
+- **devon4node**: Module from Node.js
+- **database**: Information on selecting a suitable database.
 - **devonfw shop floor**: Set of documentation, tools and methodologies used to configure provisioning, development and uat environments used in devonfw projects.
+- **cicdgen**: Tool to generate CI/CD configurations for devonfw projects.
+- **production line**: Templates and info on setting up a Jenkins PL.
+- **CobiGen**: Code-based incremental generator.
 - **MrChecker**: E2E testing framework.
-- **My Thai Star**: devonfw reference application.
+- **MyThaiStar**: devonfw reference application.
-- **CobiGen**: Code-based incremental generator.
+- **contributing**: Contributing and OSS compliance guidelines, community code of conduct.
+- **release notes**: Chagelogs and feature-lists of devonfw releases.

-## How is this guide organized
+## How this guide is organized

-Each submodule contains a master file _name-of-the-wiki.wiki/master-name-of-the-wiki.asciidoc_ which includes all the other files in the submodule.
-All master-*.asciidoc files are joined in *devonfw-guide/master.asciidoc\*, this way, all documents are linked and can be used to generate a unique file.
+Each submodule contains a master file `name-of-the-wiki.wiki/master-name-of-the-wiki.asciidoc` which includes all the other files in the submodule.
+All `master-*.asciidoc` files are joined in `devonfw-guide/master.asciidoc`.
+This way, all documents are linked and can be used to generate a complete file.

 ## How to generate a PDF

-Please find the documentation how to generate a PDF for your project / wiki in the [devonfw-docgen repository](https://github.com/devonfw/docgen).
+Please find the documentation how to generate a PDF for your project/wiki in the [docgen repository](https://github.com/devonfw/docgen/wiki#usage).

 **IMPORTANT**

-If your directory contains huge amounts of files, maven can throw a OutOfMemoryError.
-More info at [Maven OutOfMemoryError](https://cwiki.apache.org/confluence/display/MAVEN/OutOfMemoryError)
+If your directory contains a large amount of files, Maven might throw an `OutOfMemoryError`.
+For information on how to fix this issue please refer to: [Maven OutOfMemoryError](https://cwiki.apache.org/confluence/display/MAVEN/OutOfMemoryError).

----